s5k6/semaphore/doc/sem.md

 variable $USER) and a colon, unless `-g` is given.

-To allow for colons and slashes in the names, user semaphore names undergo a poor variant of url-escaping (aka. %-escaping).
+To allow for colons and slashes in the names, user semaphore names undergo a poor variant of URL-escaping (aka. %-escaping).
 Note, that this may significantly elongate the name.

 With verbosity level 3 or higher (`-v3`), the system semaphore name is